ConnorMaguire001/Quota-Hora-Est-2024/README.md

 The target domains, words, as well as the words with highest and lowest similarity scores are all available for futher analysis in this notebook

 ### T-SNE Visualization
-T-SNE visualization were used during the presentation and help illustrate the relations of the target words embeddings across time.
+As in the original Gonen et al. paper, T-SNE visualization were used during the presentation and help illustrate the relations of the target words embeddings across time.
+This allows for easier and more immediate understanding of the change in the associated words with the target.
+In the visualizations, each period is associated with a color(Red-the Late Republic, Purple-The Principate, Blue-Late Antiquity).
+The vector of the target word in each period is also in green to help further illustrate the shift over time.